-Due to its northern latitude, Tromso is lucky to have the Midnight sun during the summer, and the amazing Northern Lights from October through March.
-The Midnight Sun occurs from May 21 to July 21.
-Due to to Tromso’s latitude, twilight is long, meaning there is no real darkness between late April and mid-August.
+Due to its northern latitude, Tromso is lucky to have the midnight sun during the summer, and the amazing Northern Lights from October through March.
+The midnight sun occurs from May 21 to July 21.
+Due to Tromso’s latitude, twilight is long, meaning there is no real darkness between late April and mid-August.

 Tromso is in the middle of the Northern Lights zone, and is one of the best places in the world to observe the aurora borealis.
 Because of the Earth’s rotation, Tromso moves into the aurora zone around 6 pm, and moves out again around midnight.

-The mean temperature in Tromso in January is appr. -4º C. Heavy snowfall is a normal feature, even in late spring.
-The all-time record for snow depth was set on 29 April 1997, with 240 centimetres (94.5 in) of snow on the ground
+The mean temperature in Tromso in January is approx. -4º Celsius.
+Heavy snowfall is a normal feature, even in late spring.
+The all-time record for snow depth was set on 29 April 1997, with 240 cm (94.5 in) of snow on the ground.

 Read more about Tromso